-Accelerated J.D./LL.M.
-Program: The Accelerated J.D./LL.M.
+The Accelerated J.D./LL.M.
 Program is designed for qualified New York Law School J.D. students who would like to pursue a post-J.D.
-(Master’s) LL.M. degree on an accelerated basis.
-Our specialized LL.M. degree program in Taxation offers an Accelerated J.D./LL.M.
-Program.
+(Master’s) LL.M. in Taxation degree on an accelerated basis.

-Students in the Accelerated Program complete the J.D. degree in the typical timeframe, but include an additional 6 to 7 credits in their J.D. program of study.
-Following receipt of the J.D. degree, students typically complete the LL.M. in a single final semester.
-A reduced tuition rate is applicable to the post-J.D. studies.
-Most students will need to enroll in one summer term during the J.D. years to complete the additional credits on time.
+Students in the Accelerated Program complete the J.D. degree in the typical timeframe, but include an additional 6 credits in their J.D. program of study.
+Following receipt of the J.D. degree, students may complete the LL.M. in Taxation on a full time or part time basis in a single final semester.
+A scholarship equal to 50% of the tuition is applicable to the post-J.D. studies.
+Most students will need to enroll in one summer term during the J.D. years to complete the 6 additional credits on time.

-For more information please visit: Accelerated J.D./LL.M.
-Program.
+For more information please visit: Accelerated J.D./LL.M. in Taxation Program

 NYLS Advanced Studies Program: